docarray/docarray/docs/user_guide/sending/serialization.md

 In the above snippet, the [`DocList`][docarray.array.doc_list.doc_list.DocList] is stored as the file `simple-dl.pickle`.

 ### Bytes

+These methods just serialize your data, without saving it to a file:

 - [to_bytes()][docarray.array.doc_list.io.IOMixinArray.to_bytes] saves a [`DocList`][docarray.array.doc_list.doc_list.DocList] to a byte object.
 - [from_bytes()][docarray.array.doc_list.io.IOMixinArray.from_bytes] loads a [`DocList`][docarray.array.doc_list.doc_list.DocList] from a byte object.